 Full Members, Fellows, and Emeritus Fellows in good standing may nominate worthy candidates for the awards noted below.
-Candidates need not be members of the Human Factors and Ergonomics Society.
-The invitation to submit award nominations is published in the HFES Bulletin.
+Nominees are not required to be members of the Human Factors and Ergonomics Society.
 Candidates for the award may self-nominate or ask colleagues to submit nominations on their behalf.
 The nomination submission deadline for each award above is 11:59 p.m.
 EDT on Wednesday, April 7, 2021.

 Only complete nomination packages will be accepted and provided to the Awards Committee for their review.
 The elements of a complete submission package are:

 - A letter of nomination